yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > **Note**
    >
-   > If you get an error screen, try selecting Refresh in the browser window.
+   > It can often take several minutes for the network configuration to be reflected in the web app.
+If you get an error screen, try selecting Refresh a few times in the browser window.
+If that does not work, try selecting **Restart** on the web app's toolbar.

-3. That's it.
-You successfully connected your application to the new SQL MI database.
+3. Congratulations, you successfully connected your application to the new SQL MI database.

 ## Exercise 5: Improve database security posture with Advanced Data Security